Flu and COVID Symptoms To Watch Out for in Babies - Baby Chick

 Common Cold and Flu

 It’s important to note that flu and common cold symptoms can be very similar.
 The main difference is that flu symptoms come on rapidly.
 Your baby will look and feel sick rather quickly.
-With a common cold, your baby’s symptoms will come on gradually and get progressively worse as the days pass.
+With a common cold, your baby’s symptoms will come on gradually and get progressively worse as the days pass.7

-• sneezing
+• Sneezing

-• coughing (especially at night)
+• Coughing (especially at night)

-• fever
+• Fever

-• trouble sleeping
+• Trouble sleeping

-• reduced appetite
+• Reduced appetite

-• difficulty feeding due to nasal congestion
+• Difficulty feeding due to nasal congestion

-• fatigue
+• Fatigue

-• irritability
+• Irritability

-Respiratory Conditions from Cold and/or Flu
+Respiratory Conditions From Cold and/or Flu

 COVID-19

-When to See a Doctor
+When To See a Doctor

-• A persistent cough that lasts longer than 72 hours, especially if it’s croupy or wheezing or causing choking or vomiting.
+• A persistent cough that lasts longer than 72 hours, especially if it’s croupy or wheezing or causing choking or vomiting

-• Persistent vomiting and/or diarrhea.
+• Persistent vomiting and/or diarrhea

-• Signs of thick green or bloody mucus from the nose and/or mouth.
+• Signs of thick green or bloody mucus from the nose and/or mouth

-• Any signs of a rash or stiff neck.
+• Any signs of a rash or stiff neck

 How Can I Protect My Baby From Getting Sick?

-Another important step in protecting your baby is limiting visitors during the newborn period—especially those who were recently sick or showing symptoms of being ill.
-You also want to make sure any visitors you do allow have all relevant vaccinations, including the flu shot.
-If your baby is six months or older, they should receive the flu shot as well.
+One of the best ways to protect your baby from getting sick is breastfeeding.28,29 Breast milk contains many immune proteins, enzymes, and antibodies that can help protect your baby from influenza, common cold viruses, and COVID-19.28,29,30,31,32,33 Another important step in protecting your baby is limiting visitors during the newborn period — especially those who were recently sick or show symptoms of being ill.
+Also, ensure that any visitors have all the relevant vaccinations, including the flu shot.
+If your baby is 6 months or older, they should receive the flu shot as well.34 Lastly, always wash your hands thoroughly before handling your baby!

 Share